Back to blog

 How NextPage Helps With Accessibility Remediation

 NextPage helps teams convert accessibility audits into scoped remediation plans, implementation tickets, QA evidence, and release gates.
 We can review the product flows, prioritize blockers, fix web or mobile components, test keyboard and assistive-technology paths, and create a practical governance loop for future releases.
+If your product has customer, provider, admin, and notification workflows like the VenueCart marketplace case study, we can turn accessibility into cross-role release evidence instead of a detached compliance checklist.

 The useful output is a working roadmap: what to fix now, what to consolidate in shared components, what to test manually, what to automate, what to document as an exception, and what evidence the product owner can use before release.
 For teams modernizing a web app or mobile product at the same time, NextPage can combine remediation with web app development, mobile app development, functional testing services, and QA support.